Debt & Credit Help Paying Off Debt

-Freedom Debt Relief Review [2024]: Is it Legit and Can it Help You?
+Freedom Debt Relief Review [2024]: Can They Actually Help You?

 Fact checked

-If you feel like you’re drowning in debt, you’re not alone.
-Americans carried a collective $4.51 trillion in non-housing debt as of the third quarter of 2022.
-Although there are strategies you can use to get out of debt on your own, there’s no shame in asking for help if you’re in over your head and missing monthly payments.
+If you feel like you can’t make any financial progress, you’re not alone.
+Americans carried a collective $4.9 trillion (yes, trillion) in non-housing debt as of the second quarter of 2024, according to Federal Reserve data.
+Although there are strategies you can use to pay off debt on your own, there’s no shame in asking for help if you’re in over your head and missing monthly payments.

 Freedom Debt Relief